Skip to main content

 In Progress - Shelves get painted

-After a little more love with this awesome stencil, I was able to create a dynamic piece that is both functional and beautiful.
-I also coated the entire piece with a layer of clear wax and dark wax to age it down a bit.
+After a little more love with this awesome stencil, I was able to create dynamic overlays on this antique dresser piece that is both functional and beautiful with different colors and more texture.
+I added a seal to the entire piece with a brush, a rag, layered clear wax, and different colors of dark wax to age it down a bit.
+This also created a smooth finish.

 In Progress - Stenciling with RDS Stencil